Back to Blog

 LocationKiiu, Kuusalu Parish — 35 km east of Tallinn

-TerrainMixed forest and open field
+TerrainMixed forest and open field with OB zones and water hazards

 Best seasonApril–October, playable year-round